London Borough of Harrow (24 021 256)

 Background

-- Miss X bought a flat within a large block of flats several years ago.
+- Miss X bought a flat within one of two large blocks of flats several years ago.
 The purchase included a section of an area previously designated as an outdoor communal area for Miss X to use as private outdoor space.
 Over the next couple of years, the Council pursued enforcement action against the developer over several potential breaches of its planning permission raised by Miss X. During this time, Miss X erected fencing around her outdoor area.

 What happened